dpatelev/undergraduate-work/README.md

 # undergraduate-work

-Three assignments from my Computational Chemistry module during my studies at the Univeristy of Warwick.
+Assignments from my Computational Chemistry module during my studies at the Univeristy of Warwick.

 Assignment 1: Machine Learning for Drug Design/Discovery - to be accessed ad uploaded Assignment 2: Visualising global minima of atomic clusters - uploaded